-The Kelley Scholars program is one of the country’s premier undergraduate business scholarships.
-The award supplements other IU funding received at the time of admission to provide about 10 outstanding incoming freshmen students who are Indiana residents with:
+The award supplements other IU funding received at the time of admission to provide about 10 outstanding incoming first-year students who are Indiana residents with:

 - up to four consecutive years of standard tuition and fees

 The Kelley Scholars Program is funded by a $23 million gift from the late E. W. Kelley and his family, made to IU in fall 1997.
 The university named its school of business for the Kelley family in acknowledgement of the gift.
 Kelley was founder and managing partner of Kelley & Partners Ltd., and chairman of Consolidated Products Inc. He earned a Bachelor of Science degree in business administration at the IU School of Business in 1939.